jhpyle/docassemble/_docs/playground.md

-If you accidentially write code that gets into an infinite loop, the only way to stop the code is to terminate the process in which the code is runnnig.
+If you accidentially write code that gets into an infinite loop, the only way to stop the code is to terminate the process in which the code is running.
 In a production web server environment, this could impact other users because the process may be running multiple threads for different users, only one of which is stuck in an infinite loop.
 Unfortunately, it is not possible in [Python] to terminate a specific